Expungement of California Criminal Records

 How do I find out if I am eligible for an Expungement?

 Call us.
 Unless you served time in State Prison or were convicted of a serious sexual offense you are probably eligible for an expungement.
-Even if you had a probation violation, it is often still possible to expunge your case.
+Even if you had a probation violation, it is often still possible to expunge your case, see People v.
+McLernon, 174 Cal.
+App.
+4th 569 (2009), that requires the court to consider the client's conduct since the violation.
 Both Misdemeanor and Felony cases can be expunged.

 How Long Does an Expungement Take?